ministryofjustice/service_assessments/phases/v2/live.md

   * approach to users’ privacy (for face by face support)
   * availability of appropriate technology/equipment (for face by face support)
   * consistency with similar government transactions
-* explain how potential peaks in demand will be met, including users currently being helped by friends and family and regional demand.
+* Explain how potential peaks in demand will be met, including users currently being helped by friends and family and regional demand.

 ## Point 13: Build a service consistent with the user experience of the rest of GOV.UK including using the design patterns and style guide.